LexiFi/dead_code_analyzer/docs/optional_arguments/code_constructs/HIGHER_ORDER_FUNCTION.md

 ```

 As expected, the analyzer reports 2 `?index` as always used.
 The first one is
-locatted at line `2` and is the one in the signature of `map_with_index`.
+located at line `2` and is the one in the signature of `map_with_index`.
-The second one is located at line 6 and isthe one of the first `add_index` function.
+The second one is located at line 6 and is the one of the first `add_index` function.

 ## Fixing the reports